voidfiles/telnet_chat/README.md

   - It should listen for outbound messages and fan them out to Clients
 * ChatServer
   - This should listen for new connections and send them to the ClientPool
+* HttpServer
+  - Should hook into methods provided by ChatRoom
+  - To Expose message history
+  - To allow
 * Main
   - This should create an inbound message chan
   - This should create an outbound message chan